 Although there is no exact definition of what a functional food is and many consider that it is a concept still under development, among the most widely accepted definition from a European point of view is that mentioned, namely that "a food may be considered functional if it contains a component (be it nutrient or not) with a selective effect on one or various functions of the organism, whose positive effects justify that it can be regarded as functional (physiological) or even healthy."
 A food can be regarded as functional if it is satisfactorily demonstrated to beneficially affect 1 or more target functions in the body, beyond adequate nutritional effects, in a way that is relevant to either improved health or well-being and/or to a reduction in the risk of disease.
 A functional food must remain food and it must demonstrate its effects in amounts that can normally be expected to be consumed in the diet: it is not a pill or a capsule, but part of the normal food pattern.
-European consumers are more critical and less unconditional than Americans with this type of product because Europeans have recently suffered a sequence of food safety scares.
-Also, among countries, perception is very different; for example in Denmark, consumers are very suspicious of functional foods, which they judge as "unnatural and impure" (19,20,21,22,23 and 24).
+European consumers are more critical and unconditional than Americans with this type of product because Europeans have recently suffered a sequence of food safety scares.
+Also, among countries, perception is very different; for example, in Denmark, consumers are very suspicious of functional foods, which they judge as "unnatural and impure" (19,20,21,22,23 and 24).

 As far as meat is concerned, the modifications to which it may be subjected to confer functional properties on it are based on modifications to the feed an animal receives or on postmortem manipulation of the carcass.
 By the 1st means, the lipid, the fatty acid, and vitamin E content can be modified, whereas by the 2nd, fat can be removed by mechanical processes.
-Regarding the meat products, efforts are mainly directed toward their reformulation by modifying the lipid and the fatty acid content, and/or by adding a series of functional ingredients (the fiber, the vegetal proteins, the monounsaturated or the polyunsaturated fatty acids, the vitamins, calcium, the phytochemicals, and so forth).
-The meat and the meat products are essential for a balanced diet, although it must also be remembered that they are susceptible to "healthier" modifications give them appearance(25,26,27,28,29 and 30).
+Regarding the meat products, efforts are mainly directed toward their reformulation by modifying the lipid and the fatty acid content, and/or by adding a series of functional ingredients (the fiber, the vegetal proteins, the monounsaturated polyunsaturated fatty acids, the vitamins, calcium, the phytochemicals, and so forth).
+The meat and the meat products are essential for a balanced diet, although it must also be remembered that they are susceptible to modifications to give them a "healthier" appearance (25,26,27,28,29 and 30).

-The object of this article is to evaluate the effect of adding the func-tional ingredients on the physical, chemical, and sensory characteristics of foods, especially the meat and its related products, as understood from recently published scientific articles.
-Functional modifications in the meat and the meat products The meat and the meat products are essential in the diet of developed countries.
-Their principal components, besides water, are proteins and fats, with a substantial contribution of vitamins and minerals of a high degree of bioavailability.
+The object of this article is to evaluate the effect of adding the functional ingredients on the physical, the chemical, and the sensory characteristics of the foods types, especially the meat and its related products, as understood from recently published scientific review articles.
+The Functional modifications in the meat and the meat products.
+The meat and the meat products are essential in the diet of people in the developed countries in the world.
+Their principal components, besides the water, are the proteins and the fats, with a substantial contribution of vitamins and minerals of a high degree of bioavailability.
 Both the meat and its associated products can be modified by adding the ingredients considered beneficial for the health or by eliminating or reducing the components that are considered harmful.
 In this way, a series of the foods can be obtained which, without altering their base, are considered "healthy (31,32,33,34,35 and 36)."